 The Berkley Warpig is easily my favorite option but I wouldn’t sleep on the Strike King Red Eye Shad either.

 Do you have a good lipless crankbait story?
-Feel free to tell us about it in the comments!
+Tell me about it in the comments!